Yuriy Sushko: Vladimir Antipov

 Once he left the colony, Sushko started a relationship with a homeless woman named Olga Belova.
 Her house had burned down, and with her husband dying in the fire, she was unable to care for her son, who was sent away to a boarding school.
-Because of his criminal record, Sushko couldn't get a job, and so he worked as a laborer to scrape every ruble he could get.
+Because of his criminal record, Sushko couldn't get a job, so he worked as a labourer to scrape every ruble he could get.

 Sometime in 2014, while the two were out "shopping" for moonshine, Belova came across an old acquaintance: 50-year-old Vladimir Antipov, who was unfamiliar to Yuriy.
 Olga asked to take Vladimir with them, to which Yuriy agreed.
-Once at home, the couple laid the table with alcohol and food, and set a bonfire on the street.
+Once at home, the couple laid the table with alcohol and food and set a bonfire on the street.
 While they were at their gathering, Antipov made a comment about how men had dragged Belova out into the bushes, to which Yuriy replied that he better leave to not catch her eye.
-Suddenly, Vladimir rushed at him, and two started fighting.
-Quickly assessing his situation, Sushko grabbed a nearby shovel and hit Antipov several times, causing him to fall and borrowing Yuriy enough time to rush back into the abandoned house.
-After some time, he came out, and found that Antipov had died.
+Suddenly, Vladimir rushed at him, and the two started fighting.
+Quickly assessing his situation, Sushko grabbed a nearby shovel and hit Antipov several times, causing him to fall and lending Yuriy enough time to rush back into the abandoned house.
+After some time, he came out and found that Antipov had died.

 Deciding to hide the body again, utilizing Olga's help, Yuriy decapitated the body with a hacksaw, put it in a bag and threw it into some nearby bushes, before also disposing of the body in a nearby drainage ditch.
 He later burned the shovel and sold the hacksaw for scrap metal.
-If neighbors from nearby dachas asked questions about the putrid smell, Sushko explained it away with the excuse of a dog that had died in the bushes.
+If neighbours from nearby dachas asked questions about the putrid smell, Sushko explained it away with the excuse of a dog that had died in the bushes.

 Olga Belova

-After noticing that around one a half thousand rubles of his had gone missing, Sushko became suspicious of his girlfriend, and on January 22, 2015 he beat her severely.
+After noticing that around one and a half thousand rubles of his had gone missing, Sushko became suspicious of his girlfriend, and on 22 January 2015, he beat her severely.
 Olga spent some time lying in the hospital with broken hands, and even though a criminal investigation was started against Yuriy, she returned to him after she was discharged.
-Around May, while they were sitting and drinking together, Sushko told Olga that if she needs money, she first has to own up to she had stolen.
-Belova instead replied that she was leaving him, and that she would also expose him for Antipov's killing.
+Around May, while they were sitting and drinking together, Sushko told Olga that if she needed money, she first had to own up to what she had stolen.
+Belova instead replied that she was leaving him and that she would also expose him for Antipov's killing.
 Now angered, Yuriy attacked Olga, but she temporarily slipped away.
 He managed to catch up with her, proceeding to hit Belova a total of 40 times before returning to the house.
 After some time, he returned to the crime scene, where he found that Olga had died from her wounds.

 Using his usual method, Sushko got some gasoline, bundled some sticks on the body and set it on fire.
 He kept the fire going all night by adding more sticks and pouring some alcohol from time to time.
 In the morning, he disposed of the remaining bones by burying them.